pism/pism.github.io/old/news/2016-02-04-outletcaptured_0116.md

-This research has been [featured](http://www.adn.com/article/20160203/uaf-researchers-new-model-predicts-flow-greenlands-glaciers) in Alaska\'s largest newspaper, the [Alaska Dispatch News](http://www.adn.com/).
+This research has been [featured](http://www.adn.com/article/20160203/uaf-researchers-new-model-predicts-flow-greenlands-glaciers) in Alaska's largest newspaper, the [Alaska Dispatch News](http://www.adn.com/).